julimurphy/GoodRepository/README.md

 Excpectations under [Contributor Covenant Code of Conduct](https://github.com/julimurphy/GoodRepository/blob/main/code_of_conduct.md) are to be maintained.

 ## Miscellany
 The JupyterLab liscence was chosen because we want our project to have the same permissions as Jupyter.
-The Contributor Covenant Code of Conduct was chosen because we agree with teir terms and think they are important.
+The Contributor Covenant Code of Conduct was chosen because we agree with their terms and think they are important.